Security center.

 Methods.

 If you're hacked, you can lose everything, including your identity.
 Your identity may be the most important thing you have, but many people don't realize it until it's stolen.
 Fraudsters look for ways to find out information about you so they can piece together a fake picture of you from the parts they have stolen.
-Social security numbers, complete account numbers, access codes, user IDs, passwords—all these can help a fraudster to steal your identity.
+Taxpayer Identification numbers, complete account numbers, access codes, user IDs, passwords—all these can help a fraudster to steal your identity.
 In this section we’ll look at how you can protect yourself against common hacker techniques, so you can protect your identity.

 Dumpster diving